Cost per 18" plant 3 gal bucket $45.00 @ + shipping

 The spice is obtained from the inner bark, harvest the woody stems, they will grow back.
 The outer bark is removed from the stem and the inner bark yields the Cinnamon.
 To obtain Cinnamon follow these steps:

-It is important that the cinnamon be obtained from the stem immediately after cutting, otherwise it will dry and the inner layer will not be possible to be separated from the stem.
+It is important that the cinnamon be obtained from the stem immediately after cutting, otherwise it will dry and it will not be possible to separate the inner layer from the stem.

 Other uses